 * * *

 Purgatorio 2 is a canto of intense intertextuality, focused on two very different songs: one a biblical Psalm, the other a contemporary Italian canzone.
 Dante refers to the two songs in question by citing their incipits or first verses (the word “incipit” means “it begins” in Latin).
-The incipit or first verse functioned as a title in Dante’s time.
+The incipit or first verse of a poem functioned as a title in Dante’s time.

 The two poems, both sung, that are cited through their incipits in Purgatorio 2 are: first the biblical Psalm In exitu Israel de Aegypto and next the vernacular love poem Amor che nella mente mi ragiona, written by Dante himself.

 The psalm is sung by souls who are being sailed to purgatory by an angel-helmsman.
-Dante’s friend Casella will explain later in the canto that all souls bound for purgatory gather and are picked up by the angelic craft at the mouth of the Tiber (Purg.
+Dante’s friend Casella will explain later in the canto that all souls bound for Purgatory gather and are picked up by the angelic craft at the mouth of the Tiber (Purg.
 2.100-05).
-The psalm’s theme of the Exodus, the flight of the Israelites from bondage in Egypt, clearly resonates to the theme of purgatory as a quest to leave bondage for freedom.
+The psalm’s theme of the Exodus, the flight of the Israelites from bondage in Egypt, clearly resonates to the theme of Purgatory as a quest to leave bondage for freedom.

-Among the souls who disembark on the shore of purgatory is Dante’s friend Casella.
+Among the souls who disembark on the shore of Purgatory is Dante’s friend Casella.
 A strong Vergilian intertextuality suffuses the encounter with Casella.
 The poignant language of Dante’s attempt to embrace his friend only to find that he is an intangible shade is based on the melancholy passages of Aeneid 6 in which Aeneas tries to embrace his lost loved ones:

 Ohi ombre vane, fuor che ne l’aspetto! tre volte dietro a lei le mani avvinsi, e tante mi tornai con esse al petto.
 (Purg.
 2.79-81)